-- Know when to rescue and when to only monitor the situation.
+- When to rescue and when to only monitor the situation.

-- How to settle the new arrivals in your home.
+- Settling the new arrivals in your home.

-- How to assess their health and keep your own pets safe from any illness or parasites the kittens may have.
+- How to keep your own pets safe from any illness or parasites the kittens may have.

-- How to know how old they are - care will vary with age.
+- Determining how old they are (care will vary with age).

 - Feeding and socializing.

-- A short introduction on normal kitten development.
+- A short introduction to normal kitten development.